What is a Community Legal Centre?

 This can involve public advocacy, community development work, contributing to law reform, policy work, strategic litigation and more.

 Case Study - Police Accountability Project

-The Police Accountability Project is a project of the Flemington and Kensington Community Legal Centre.
+The Police Accountability Project is a project from Inner Melbourne Community Legal.
 The project combines advocacy, community education and strategic litigation to empower communities, hold police to account, and drive systemic change.
 The Police Accountability Project aims to provide justice for those who least experience it and by doing so hold police who abuse to account.